The iPhone is a mysterious gadget, really.

 Howzzat!
 You too can create such stickers using:

-• iMessage extension apps like
+- iMessage extension apps like Emoji Cooking

-• Websites like and
+- Websites like Emoji Supply and Emoji Kitchen

 These let you create over 20,000 unique and new emoji combinations that feel like real emojis.
 After creating an "emoji dish", you can easily copy and send it as an iMessage sticker.